 With the console panel open, you can press ⇧ ⌘ K to clear the it.

 Objects and HTML elements

-Objects are automatically resolved in the console and are pretty printed so they have syntax highlighting and can be collaped and inspected, and individual items can easily be copied.
+Objects are automatically resolved in the console, have syntax highlighting and can be collaped and inspected.
 Objects are expanded up to 2 levels deep.

 HTML elements are displayed with syntax highlighting and hovering over them will highlight them in all panes.
-Click them to switch to the element panel.
+Click them to show them in the element panel.

-The Polypane console does not yet resolve string replacement or console message styling.
+The Polypane console does not yet resolve string replacement.
 HTML elements in objects and arrays are not clickable at the moment.
 Certain console commands, like

 Like the Chromium devtools, there are specific commands you can use in the Polypane console: